bonrita/extended_container/README.md

     arguments: ['@Drupal\my_module\MyService1']
 ```

 Note:

 - how you prefix the class name with the '@' symbol.
 - The fully qualified class name becomes the service ID.

 ### Simpler injection of tagged services
-Added the ability to automatically collect all tagged services and provide them to a manager without creating a compiler pass.
+Added the ability to automatically collect all tagged services and provide them to a manager without creating
+a compiler pass.
 [Read more](https://symfony.com/blog/new-in-symfony-3-4-simpler-injection-of-tagged-services) about it.

 ***Example:***

-Suppose you do have 2 services that are tagged as 'module_name.tagged_service' and you do want to be collected in one single place e.g in the manager 'module_name.manager'.
+Suppose you do have 2 services that are tagged as 'module_name.tagged_service' and you do want to be collected
+in one single place e.g in the manager 'module_name.manager'.

-Simply add a manager service and use a type of argument called ***tagged*** pass in the the tag 'module_name.tagged_servic' whose classes or services you do want collected into the manager.
+Simply add a manager service and use a type of argument called ***tagged*** pass in
+the tag 'module_name.tagged_servic' whose classes or services you do want collected into the manager.
 See example below.

 In the MODULE_NAME.services.yml